Harchytekt/inTime/docs/REST API Entities/Client/Update-Client-by-ID.md

 | name | String | The name of the requested Client | ❌ |
 | workspaceName | String | The name of the linked Workspace | ❌ |

-> At least one of the three is needed.
+> At least one of the three fields is needed.

 ## Response parameters